How to Become a Fish and Game Warden

 Job Growth and Career Opportunities

-The Bureau of Labor Statistics reports that Texas employs the most fish and game wardens.
+The Bureau of Labor Statistics reports that there are about 6,290 fish and game wardens employed.

 Most states employ between several dozen and several hundred wardens.

-If a state doesn’t formally have fish and game wardens, they might employ law enforcement officers in a similar capacity.
+If a state doesn’t formally have fish and game wardens, it might employ law enforcement officers in a similar capacity.

-Even though the numbers of fish and game wardens are small throughout the United States, and even though applications are competitive, it’s still an attainable and enjoyable career for individuals who meet the minimum qualifications.
+Even though the number of fish and game wardens is small throughout the United States, and even though applications are competitive, it’s still an attainable and enjoyable career for individuals who meet the minimum qualifications.

 Salary